 According to Rule 15-3.4 of the IHSAA By-Laws: Each member school shall observe a moratorium week starting on Monday of the week which includes July 4th.
 During this sevenday period, there shall be no contact between athletes and coaches, and no athletic activities, including conditioning, conducted.
+Each member school shall observe a second moratorium week starting in the SUMMER of 2025.
+This second week will be decided locally each year.

-There are no New Prairie High School athletic activities scheduled for this week and our facilities will be closed.
+There are no New Prairie High School athletic activities scheduled for this week these weeks and our facilities will be closed.
 This is a vacation period for families established by the IHSAA.